nasa-gibs/mrf/doc/MUG.md

 # APPENDIX A, MRF specific environment variables

 ## MRF_BYPASSCACHING=FALSE|TRUE
 Boolean, defaults to false.
-When set to TRUE and caching MRFs are in use, writes to the local MRF cache will not occur.
+When set to TRUE and caching or cloning MRFs are in use, writes to the local MRF cache will not occur.
 ## CPL_DEBUG
 This variable controls the [GDAL Logging](https://gdal.org/en/latest/user/configoptions.html#logging).
 In can hold multiple concatenated control token strings, case insensitive.
 The presence of each recognized control token will turn